devdayar/2015-website/README.md

 ## ToDo list

 - [X] Fix mobile menu: One link per line
+- [X] Footer: Get social links and images
-- [ ] Titles: Improve them visually
+- [X] Titles: Improve them visually
 - [ ] Talks and Workshops: Complete the thumbnails.
 Do they need to show a description, speaker information, links?
 - [ ] Schedule: Improve it visually
-- [ ] Footer: Get social links and images/icons
 - [ ] Can we have a better quality logo?
 (Ask someone)
 - [ ] Add more real content (Nico)